IdentityModel/Documentation/docs/index.rst

 .. image:: icon.jpg
    :align: center

-IdentityModel is a family of libraries for building OAuth 2.0 and OpenID Connect clients.
+IdentityModel is a family of FOSS libraries for building OAuth 2.0 and OpenID Connect clients.

 IdentityModel
 -------------